v0dro/rcsv/README.md

 * :alias - Object of any type (though usually a Symbol) that is used as a key that represents column name when :row_as_hash is set.
 * :type - A Ruby Symbol that specifies Ruby data type that CSV cell value should be converted into.
 Supported types: :int, :float, :string, :bool. :string is the default.
 * :default - Object of any type (though usually of the same type that is specified by :type option).
 If CSV doesn't have any value for a cell, this default value is used.
-* :match - A string.
-If set, makes Rcsv skip all the rows where any column doesn't match its :match value.
+* :match - An array of Ruby objects of supported type (see :type).
+If set, makes Rcsv skip all the rows where any column isn't included in its :match value.
 Useful for filtering data.

 ### :header